 we have for $n \geq \delta^{-\frac{2}{k-2}}\left(\tfrac{16C_2(g)}{\min\{\eta, 1-2\eta\}}\right)^{\frac{k}{k-2}}$, with probability at least $1-5\delta$,

 Here $ \kappa(t) := \tfrac{1-2\eta}{2} \P\left(g |\xi_1| > t \right). $ and $\zeta_{\bs{\hat w}, \bs \mu}>0$ satisfies

 for a universal constant $c$. \end{thm}

 The proof of this result is provided in Section~\ref{sec:proof:thm:phasetransitionsimple}.
 For simplicity, we have not included the precise form of the constant $C$ here.
 In the proof, a more precise statement, including an explicit form for $C$, is given.
 In the proof, we also provide a more general (and complex) statement under slightly weaker assumptions.
-We have opted for giving a simpler statement here for simplicity.
+We have opted for giving a simpler statement here for the sake of brevity.

 Theorem~\ref{thm:phasetransitionsimple} allows us to characterize precisely when benign overfitting occurs.
 It is also sufficiently general to identify cases when benign overfitting provably fails.
 In the following discussion, assume that $\eta \in (0,\tfrac12)$ is fixed, $g$ has a fixed distribution independent of $n$, that $\lambda_{min}, \lambda_{max}$ stay bounded away from zero and infinity, while $\bs \mu, p$ are interpreted as sequences indexed in $n$.
 Since the distribution of $g|\xi_1|$ remains fixed, the upper and lower bounds on the term $\P_{(g, \xi,y_\n)}\left(g|\xi_1| > \zeta_{\bs{\hat w}, \bs \mu}\right) - \eta$ converge to zero if and only if $\zeta_{\bs{\hat w}, \bs \mu} \to 0$.
 Under the assumption $p\geq C^2 C_{\eta,\delta}^2 \big(\tfrac{\lambda_{max}}{\lambda_{min}}\big)^2 n^{2+2/\ell}$ this holds if and only if $p/(n\|\bs\mu\|^4) \to 0$.
 To summarize, benign overfitting provably occurs if $p \gg n^{2+2/\ell}$ and $\|\bs\mu\| \gg (p/n)^{1/4}$ and provably fails if $p \gg n^{2+2/\ell}$ and $\|\bs\mu\| \lesssim (p/n)^{1/4}$.